 AWS Best Practices

 ✅ DO come up with a complete and documented disaster recovery process for all the services and workloads you utilize in AWS.
-Regularly review and run through the process to ensure that it stays up to date and the team has the skills to execute it.
+Regularly review and run through the process to ensure that it stays up to date and that the team has the skills to execute it.
 Have a clear definition of the time to recovery and point of recovery for your workloads.

 ✅ DO use access keys with restricted access to only what is required for a development setup and ensure that these are not linked to a user with AWS console access.